 Investing in owned channels - in particular your website and email lists - allows you to build up a long term digital asset where you set and control the rules.
 The best part is that you can do this alongside your social media, allowing you to get the benefits of *both worlds* and even use social media to grow owned channels.

-#1 Evergreen content and SEO - You've probably hear of this one.
-By posting your content on your website you will start driving inbound traffic from people on search engines looking for what you're talking about.
+You've probably heard of this one.
+By posting your content on your website, you will start driving inbound traffic from people on search engines looking for what you're talking about.
 SEO and content promotion open up a completely new avenue to acquire new fans.
 This works especially well for how-to content, tutorials, and other themes and keywords that people are likely to be searching for.
 The more you publish, the more you benefit, and because it's compounding you should see this strategy pay you dividends.
-Learn more about SEO here.

 When I was in the influencer world I typically saw about 10% of fans tune in to watch a new video on average.
 Typical email open rates are 20-30%, making it two to three times more engaging than your average social media post.
 Think about that for a second...

-#4 Have a place for partners and advertisers to learn more about you - YouTube or Instagram Bio sections don't leave a lot of room to showcase yourself to potential partners and advertisers.
+YouTube or Instagram Bio sections don't leave a lot of room to showcase yourself to potential partners and advertisers.
 Having your own website give you the dedicated space to highlight the work you're doing, explain what you're looking for in a partnership, and collect information for new opportunities.
-In addition to all of that, having a well done portfolio and business page signals that you're business savvy and professional and will give you the edge when compared to another influencer who doesn't.
+In addition to all of that, having a well done portfolio and business page signals that you're a professional.
+This will give you the edge when compared to another influencer who doesn't.

-#5 A long term home base - Social media platforms change over time.
+Social media platforms change over time.
 What's hot today may not be hot tomorrow.
 This means that audiences migrate and change over time.
 And so will you.
-Having a website serves as a long term homebase for you as your business grows year over year, ensuring that you are set up to be successful and capitalize on your work for years to come.
+Having a website serves as a long term home base for you as your business grows year over year, ensuring that you are set up to be successful and capitalize on your work for years to come.

 Influencers should be investing as much time into building out their website and email list as they are into social media content.
 Not only can you do this alongside your existing social media efforts, you can accelerate your growth by promoting everything together.